elendil-software/MountSend/README.md

 # MountSend

-Copyright (c) 2012-2016 Per Frejvall, 2016-2018 Julien Tsch�pp�t
+Copyright (c) 2012-2016 Per Frejvall, 2016-2018 Julien Tschäppät Copyright (c) 2016-2018 Julien Tschäppät

 ## Introduction

 MountSend is a software that allows to send command to 10Micron Mounts (www.10micron.eu).
-It initially has been developped by Per Frejvall
+It initially has been developed by Per Frejvall

 ## License